PedroG-8/Shopping-centers-management/README.md

 Features:
 - DDL created manually
-- DDM with over 1000 functionaries created with the help of our own python script
+- DML with over 1000 functionaries created with the help of our own python script
 - Triggers, stored procedures and UDFs
 - Capability to add, edit and remove shopping centers, stores, functionaries, etc.